Spiritual Exercises of St. Ignatius

 Fr.
 John Hardon, S.J., wrote that the spiritual exercises are very effective in finding God’s will for those who do them, and avoiding two common mistakes.
 First, the common approach of waiting for God’s grace leads to quiet waiting, but we do not follow His will because we take no action.
 Others act only in divine inspiration from God, and decline external guidance even from legitimate Church sources.
 The spiritual exercises help us to discern what is from God, and what is not.

-There is no one simple answer why people decide to do the Spiritual Exercises, but these are typical experiences and outcomes:
+There is no one simple answer for why people decide to do the Spiritual Exercises, but these are typical experiences and outcomes:

 - Intimately meeting Jesus Christ and learning to live in His presence;